 Try to round up various sized bottles or jars to use as molds, because you will no doubt need various sized pots depending on the size of the seeds you intend to grow in them.
 Aim for 2.5″ – 3″ in diameter as a good useful sized pot for seed sowing.

-Next cut your newspapers into strips wide enough to fold halfway across the mould base, and long enough to wrap around the mold approximately six or seven times.
+Next cut your newspapers into strips wide enough to fold halfway across the mold base, and long enough to wrap around the mold approximately six or seven times.

 Carefully slide your completed pot from the mold and repeat the process until you have as many pots as you require.

 Now we move on to the best method to use these pots.
-First place the pots on a flat surface and fill with a suitable multipurpose compost.
+First, place the pots on a flat surface and fill with suitable multipurpose compost.
 Use your fingers to press the compost firmly into the base of the pots.

-For larger seeds use a widger or a dibber to make an appropriate sized hole in the compost and drop your seeds into the holes before covering and watering in.
+For larger seeds use a widger or a dibber to make an appropriately sized hole in the compost and drop your seeds into the holes before covering and watering in.